imthatalex/fizz-buzz/README.md

-# Hello, how do you fizz buzz?
+# How do you fizz buzz?

 ## Find out here